• lately

 • Dance film "They Go Wild" was featured in three national/international film festivals in 2019.

-EEC was founded in Fall 2018, and became a 501(c)3 organization in March 2019.
-Concepts and direction are provided by Stephanie Patrick, the founder and former director of Stephanie Patrick Dance (founded in 2012) of San Francisco, Asheville, and Austin.
-Stephanie brings those artistic successes and her strong vision to EEC.
+Early Era was founded in fall 2018, and became a 501(c)3 organization in March 2019.
+Concepts and Artistic Direction are by Stephanie Patrick, the Founder of Early Era.
+Previously, the company was called Stephanie Patrick Dance (founded in 2012) of San Francisco, Asheville, and Austin.
+Stephanie brings a lifelong career in performance, a passion for social justice, and her love for Austin (her hometown) to the company.
 Early Era is organized as a nonprofit organization to best support its collaborating artists.

 • Thoughts That Move